Bunn/bunn.github.io/_posts/2019-03-05-lldb-friend.markdown

 ## What is LLDB?
 LLDB is the default debugger that comes with every new version of Xcode.
 It was created to replace the old GDB and one of the coolest things is that it uses LLVM for expression parse, something really useful we'll see in a moment.

-Fun fact: On the [project's website](http://lldb.llvm.org){:target="_blank"} you can see that LLDB supports C/C++, RenderScript and Objective-C, but the version that comes with Xcode can be found on [Apple's Github page](https://github.com/apple/swift-lldb){:target="_blank"}.
-You can check that by running the command `language` and see that we also have `swift` in there.
+On the [project's website](http://lldb.llvm.org){:target="_blank"} you can see that LLDB supports C/C++, RenderScript and Objective-C, but the version that comes with Xcode can be found on [Apple's Github page](https://github.com/apple/swift-lldb){:target="_blank"}.
+You can check that by running the command `language` and see that `swift` is also in there.
 You can also compare the runtime comment headers for [Swift](https://github.com/apple/swift-lldb/blob/68b732cd24e2f2376c53a6117f114d8e07c51964/source/Target/SwiftLanguageRuntime.cpp){:target="_blank"} and [Objective-C](https://github.com/apple/swift-lldb/blob/68b732cd24e2f2376c53a6117f114d8e07c51964/source/Target/ObjCLanguageRuntime.cpp){:target="_blank"}
  :)

 ~~~